HolyBlackCat/cpp-tutorials/debugging_dll_issues.md

 * If a library is updated (e.g. bugs are fixed), your users can't apply the update themselves.
 (Can't download and replace a DLL, if the library is embedded into the executable.)

 * Some libraries have licenses that penalize static linking.
 E.g any library licensed under [LGPL](https://en.wikipedia.org/wiki/GNU_Lesser_General_Public_License) (e.g. [OpenAL-soft](https://openal-soft.org/)), roughly speaking, forces you to either link dynamically or open-source your application.

+### Static linking libraries

+If you're [using third-party libraries](/using_libraries.md), statically linking them will often require an extra step.

+Let's say you're using library A (via `-lA` flag), and A internally uses another library B. When linking dynamically, `-lA` is enough, but when linking A statically, you need **both** `-lA` and `-lB`.
+This is because static libraries normally don't embed other libraries they depend on.

+If you're using `pkgconf`, it automates this.
+Pass `--libs --static` instead of `--libs`, and it will print all the required `-l...` flags.
+(If it doesn't print anything extra, this library doesn't use any other libraries.)